SF-TAP/SF-TAP.github.io/_posts/2015-11-21-tutorial-qb.markdown

 ## Flow Based Separating

-You can use the qb-separator for traffic separating as follows.
+You can use the qb-separator for traffic separating as follows, where -l and -t means a prefix of "LEFT" and "TAP", respectively.
-The qb-separator must be executed with root privilege, where -l and -t means a prefix of "LEFT" and "TAP", respectively.
+The qb-separator must be executed with root privilege.

     # ./qb-separator -l ix0 -t igb0,igb1,igb2,igb3